inkstitch/inkstitch/collections/_developers/en/002-002-003-windows-manual-build.md

 ## Manual Install for developing Ink/Stitch

-* We are basically setup.
-We only need to generate the files for the Inkscape menu etry and setup build the electron extensions.
+* We prepared everything to finally setup Ink/Stitch itself.
 In your terminal emulator run:
   ```
   cd inkstitch
   make manual